 Since we do not have sales and marketing operations, we have entered into various licensing and distribution agreements with established pharmaceutical companies to sell Paclical, Paccal Vet, and our other product candidates.
-We have entered into an agreement with Pharmasyntez for the commercialization of Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan, and a separate agreement with Medison Pharma for the commercialization of Paclical in Israel and Turkey.
+We have entered into an agreement with Hetero Group for the commercialization of Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan, and a separate agreement with Medison Pharma for the commercialization of Paclical in Israel and Turkey.
 Furthermore, we have entered into an agreement with Nippon Zenyaku Kogyo for the commercialization of Paccal Vet in Japan.

 Paccal Vet is the first injectable chemotherapeutic agent authorized for marketing for the treatment of squamous cell carcinoma (a cancer occurring in certain cells in the skin and the lining of other organs) and mammary carcinoma (a cancer occurring in the lining of the milk ducts of the mammary glands) in dogs.
 We received conditional approval by the FDA for Paccal Vet for the treatment of mammary carcinoma and squamous cell carcinoma under the Minor Use and Minor Species ("MUMS") designation in the U.S. MUMS designation is a status similar to orphan designation for human drugs, making the sponsor eligible for incentives to support the approval or conditional approval of the designated drug, including seven years of market exclusivity in the U.S. For a description of the qualifications for Paccal Vet to receive the MUMS designation, conditional approval and full approval for dogs, see "Business - Overview."
-We believe Paccal Vet can be on the market for up to five years, through annual renewals, while we collect remaining required effectiveness data for full approval.
-We are currently planning additional efficacy studies in dogs to collect all the necessary efficacy data for full U.S. approval of Paccal Vet for mammary carcinoma and squamous cell carcinoma.
+We have withdrawn the conditional approval and in January 2017 and plan to investigate another dosage regimen.

-From our inception through April 30, 2016, marketing and distribution agreements have yielded net cash of SEK 87.83 million in upfront fees and milestone payments and SEK 8.0 million in royalties and sales revenue.
+From our inception through April 30, 2017, marketing and distribution agreements have yielded net cash of SEK 87.83 million in upfront fees and milestone payments and SEK 8.0 million in royalties and sales revenue.